 Using Foreman Maintain¶

 The Foreman maintain utility aims to provide various maintenance features (including backups) for the upstream Foreman open source project.
-It is always included with orcharhino, but its use for orcharhino backups is considered to have tech preview status.
+It is always included with orcharhino, but its use for orcharhino backups is considered to have technical preview status.

-The Foreman maintain utility for orcharhino backups has tech preview status and can be used at your own risk.
+The Foreman maintain utility for orcharhino backups has technical preview status and can be used at your own risk.
 If you are interested in doing so in a production environment, please contact ATIX support.

 Before starting the process to backup your orcharhino system, make sure that no other administrator of this system plans to run another long running job like synchronizing a repository or creating a content view.